Handling uploading and downloading files are very common jobs in most of the web applications. Spring Boot provides the MultipartFile

 Running & Testing the Application

 We are almost done with our backend development.
-Since we created RESTful APIs for uploading and downloading files, we can test them via Postman.
+Since we created RESTful APIs to upload and download files, we can test them via Postman.
 Let's run the application by typing the following command in your terminal from the root directory of the project:

 $ ./gradlew bootRun